jvcasillas/syllabi/README.md

 -   change course names
 -   add “calendar” to 581 (see phon courses for examples)
 -   check ru_teaching for missing files
+-   write script that downloads hex stickers from repos